Katter's Australian Party: 2016 federal election

 In the 2016 federal election, Katter's Australian Party received 0.54% of the nationwide vote in first preferences in the lower house, and 0.38% nationwide in the Senate.
 Bob Katter retained his seat of Kennedy, with a swing of 8.93% towards him.
 The party's next-best finish was in the Division of Capricornia, where Laurel Carter polled 7.08 percent of the vote.

-On 7 July 2016, while counting for the election was still underway and the final result uncertain, Katter announced that he would provide confidence and supply to the Turnbull Government in the event that it was reduced to minority government.
+On 7 July 2016, while counting for the election was still underway and the final result uncertain, Katter announced that he would provide confidence and supply to the Turnbull government in the event that it was reduced to minority government.
 It proved unnecessary, as the Coalition finished with a one-seat majority.
 In August 2017, during the parliamentary eligibility crisis, Katter announced that he could not guarantee confidence and supply if the government lost its majority.

 2019 federal election

 In the 2019 Australian federal election, Bob Katter retained the seat of Kennedy.
-The party also ran candidates in five other electorates, plus three Queensland candidates for the Senate.
+The party also ran candidates in the electorates of Capricornia, Dawson, Herbert, Leichhardt, Maranoa and Wright, plus three Queensland candidates for the Senate.